artberri/puppet-nvm/README.md

 ### Running tests

+This project contains tests for both [rspec-puppet](http://rspec-puppet.com/) and [beaker-rspec](https://github.com/puppetlabs/beaker-rspec) to verify functionality.
+For detailed information on using these tools, please see their respective documentation.

 This project contains tests for [rspec-puppet](http://rspec-puppet.com/) to verify functionality.
 For detailed information on using these tools, please see their respective documentation.

 #### Testing quickstart